Yield and Measures: Future Revenue Benefit

 Direct tax - previously Intervention Yield

 This relates to all direct taxes and is a measurement of the actual increase in tax paid.
-The actual amount will usually be scored for two years (unless there is evidence that suggests that the FRB will not continue for the full two years).
-Compute the actual change over the four months immediately following the intervention, then multiply by six to get the effect over 24 months.
+The actual amount can be scored for a maximum of two years (evidence must be held to support any claim).
+Compute the actual change over the four months immediately following the intervention, then multiply by up to six as appropriate.

 Indirect tax - previously Displacement Yield

-Where as a result of a LM intervention supplies made by a non-compliant labour provider begin to be made by a compliant business, and the overall VAT yield has increased, FRB can be scored for a maximum of two years (unless there is evidence that suggests that the FRB will not continue for the full two years).
-Compute the actual change over the three months immediately following the intervention, then multiply by eight to get the effect over 24 months.
+Where as a result of a LM intervention supplies made by a non-compliant labour provider begin to be made by a compliant business, and the overall VAT yield has increased, FRB can be scored for a maximum of two years (evidence must be held to support any claim).
+Compute the actual change over the three months immediately following the intervention, then multiply by up to eight as appropriate.
+For cases of Missing returns received and paid the calculation is based on the additional yield obtained on the missing returns i.e. the difference between the central assessment(s) and the return(s) received.

 If you are unable to forecast an FRB value in an Indirect Tax case as you have no historical information to aid the calculation, caseworkers should revert to the fallback position of calculating FRB as £44,500 per quarter, subject to the de minimis limit of £2,000 per month.